 As an affiliate, I may collect a share of sales or other compensation from the links on this page.

-If you’re lucky enough to have a basement in your home, then this can be the best place to set up a decent home theater.
-Alternatively, if you live in a basement apartment, then it can be helpful to drown out the noise of your upstairs neighbors.
+If you’re lucky enough to live in a basement apartment, then it can be helpful to drown out the noise of your upstairs neighbors.
 Either way, you’d benefit from some soundproofing solutions for your basement ceiling.

-In this article I look at the cheapest ways to soundproof a basement ceiling.
-Just bear in mind that my emphasis here is on cost-effective methods, and while this might not be as effective as some dedicated soundproofing solutions, they’ll still definitely make a difference.
+In this article, I look at the cheapest ways to soundproof a basement ceiling.
+Just bear in mind that my emphasis here is on cost-effective methods, and while this might not be as effective as some dedicated ceiling soundproofing solutions, they’ll still definitely make a difference.

 What Sound Are You Blocking From Your Basement?